GWilloughby99/GWilloughby99.github.io/_posts/2020-01-19-stopandsearch analysis.md

 A more accurate representation would be to use the [2016 police force breakdown estimates](https://news.npcc.police.uk/resources/appendix-tables-for-policing-the-pandemic-report1).
 The rate per 1,000 was 13 - following the same trend of gradual increases over the past five years.

-Figures from [data.gov.uk](Figures from data.gov.uk show the rate of white people stopped and searched in England and Wales was five.
+Figures from [data.gov.uk](https://www.ethnicity-facts-figures.service.gov.uk/crime-justice-and-the-law/policing/stop-and-search/latest#by-ethnicity-and-area) show the rate of white people stopped and searched in England and Wales was **five**.
-Asians are almost three times more likely to be stopped by police through stop and search powers. ) show the rate of white people stopped and searched in England and Wales was **five**.

-Asians are almost **three times more likely** to be stopped by police through stop and search powers.
+Asians are almost **three times more likely** to be stopped by police through stop and search powers based on census figures.

 Neil Basu says it is “more of a nuanced argument.”